Mayfly277/mayfly277.github.io/_posts/2023-04-21-GOAD-on-proxmox-part3-terraform.md

 - Now wait some minutes as all vm will restart one after the other due to cloud-init IP configuration.

+> update: Please note that the provider as change on recent version of GOAD.
+> - the old provider was telmate : https://registry.terraform.io/providers/Telmate/proxmox/latest
+> - the new provider is now bgp : https://registry.terraform.io/providers/bpg/proxmox/latest
+> BGP is more active and more compatible with proxmox 8, which solve a lot of issues.
+> - If you have a previous install delete the files not includes in the repo, change the variable file according to the tempalte and redo a terrafom init
+{: .prompt-tips }

 # resources